Boris Korenblum

+In 1958, he published a little-noticed paper outlining the basic concept and theory for computed tomography (CT) with S.I.
+Tetelbaum.
+This was five years before A.M.
+Cormack's seminal paper in the West, which laid the theoretical foundation for CT and earned him the Nobel Prize in Physiology or Medicine in 1979.

 From 1974 to 1977 Korenblum was a professor of mathematics at Tel Aviv University.
 In 1977 he was at the Institute for Advanced Study in Princeton, New Jersey.
 He was a professor at the University at Albany, SUNY from 1977 until his retirement in 2009 as professor emeritus.

 Korenblum's research dealt with classical harmonic analysis, functional analysis, Banach algebras, and complex analysis.
 He was an Invited Speaker at the ICM in 1978 in Helsinki.
 In November 2003 a conference was held in Barcelona to celebrate the occasion of his 80th birthday.
 He is survived by his wife, his children, and a granddaughter.